Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * Creates a new resource group with the default name *rg-sandbox-01* used by all the configurations.
 * Creates a key vault with a randomly generated name like *kv-xxxxxxxxxxxxxxx*.
   * The permission model is set to *Vault access policy*. *Azure role-based access control* is not used to ensure that sandbox users only require a *Contributor* Azure RBAC role assignment in order to complete the configurations.
   * Secrets are created that are used by all configurations.
 Note these secrets are static and will need to be manually updated if the values change.
-    * *Log analytics workspace primary shared key*: The name of this secret is the same as the id of the log analytics workspace, e.g. *00000000-0000-0000-0000-000000000000*, and the value is the primary shared key which can be used to connect agents to the log analytics workspace.
+All secrets are set to expire in 365 days.
     * *Service principal client secret*: The name of this secret is the same as the service principal client ID, e.g. *00000000-0000-0000-0000-000000000000*, and the value is the client secret.
     * *Storage account access key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx*, and the value is access key 1.
     * *Storage account kerberos key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx-kerb1*, and the value is kerberos key 1.